 If you are on a Hotjar Business or Plus plan, your Heatmaps are based on continuous capture by default.
 As we transition to Continuous Heatmaps, you will still have access to manual snapshot-based Heatmaps as well.
 Learn more about Continuous Heatmaps.

 You can use Hotjar to generate Heatmaps of any pages on your site including password-protected pages and dynamically generated pages.
 The steps below are an advanced explanation of how Hotjar Heatmaps work.

 We take a copy of your page's HTML code.

-After adding a new Heatmap snapshot, the very first thing that Hotjar does is wait for a visitor to load a page on your site you have targeted for your Heatmap, from each device type.
+After adding a new Heatmap snapshot, the very first thing that Hotjar does is wait for a user to load a page on your site you have targeted for your Heatmap, from each device type.

-When this happens, the HTML the visitor loads is sent to our servers and a device-specific screenshot of that page is taken.
+When this happens, the HTML the user loads is sent to our servers and a device-specific screenshot of that page is taken.
 The screenshots are taken using Selenium WebDriver which loads the HTML previously saved using three different user agents (one for each screenshot) mimicking a desktop, tablet, and a phone device.

 The assets needed to render the CSS are loaded directly from your server